yahoo/storm-yarn/README.md

 You do not need to start running the Storm cluster, as this will be done by running storm-on-yarn later on.

-When executing storm-on-yarn commands, the commands “storm-yarn”, “storm”, etc. will be called.
+When executing storm-on-yarn commands, commands like "storm-yarn", "storm" and etc., will be frequently called.
 Therefore, all paths to the bin files containing these executable commands must be included to the PATH environment variable.

-Hence you add storm-1.0.1/bin and $(storm-on-yarn root directory)/bin to your PATH environment variable.
+Hence you are suggested to add storm-1.0.1/bin and $(storm-on-yarn root directory)/bin to your PATH environment variable, like this:

 ![environment](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/environment.png)

-Storm-on-yarn will deploy a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
-However, the location of where to fetch this copy of the Storm code is hard-coded into the Storm-on-YARN client.
+Storm-on-yarn will deplicate a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
+However, the location of where to fetch such copy is hard-coded into the Storm-on-YARN client.
 Therefore,  you will have to manually prepare the copy inside HDFS.
+For example:

-The storm.zip copy needs to be stored in “/lib/storm/<storm version>/storm.zip” path in HDFS.
+The storm.zip file (the copy of Storm code) can be stored in HDFS under path "/lib/storm/<storm version>/storm.zip".

 Besides, you shall put the dependencies of your job into $(storm-on-yarn root directory)/lib.

-After you finish the work above, you can use the following commands to copy the storm.zip from the local directory to “/lib/storm/1.0.1” in HDFS.
+Following commands illustrate how to upload the storm.zip from the local directory to "/lib/storm/1.0.1" in HDFS.

     hadoop fs -mkdir /lib
     hadoop fs -mkdir /lib/storm